rvounik/frontend2/README.md

 In the Frontend we should mostly be concerned with Functional Tests (also known as Integration Tests) written from the end user perspective, covering as much as possible from functionality, interaction and integration.
 As an example, when a button is clicked, does the state update?
 Or does the panel appear?
 Or, is the navigation bar populated initially?

+All Javascript omponents should contain functional tests that are stored under the test/ folder.

 # Mocking static assets and stylesheets